ObelusFamily/Anythink-Market-79kdk/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+Setting up a local environment
+Download docker and go through the initial setup

+Clone the GitHub repository and open up a terminal

+Change directories into the root project folder (in my case it was /Users/ldap/Documents/Github/Anythink

+At this point we can run docker-compose up which should call to the docker file in that directory.

+Test that docker is up by navigating to https://localhost:3000/api/ping

+Create your user at https://localhost:3001/register